StephenJHardy/SL1M/README.md

 ###Future

-An implementation of the code using OMP existis and was used for corss checking a validating the code here.
-A future version using MPI for multiprocessing is also possible.
+An implementation of the code using OMP exists and was used for cross checking a validating the code here.
+A version using MPI for multiprocessing across multiple machines is partly implemented.